Sanchez provides closing act in 9th, White Sox edge Royals

 Sanchez kept the crowd and his teammates entertained during the delays on Monday, doing jumping jacks on the bench.
 The 26-year-old second baseman also poured a beverage bucket over his head as he stood in the rain, then flapped his arms at third base to make mud angels.

-“I’ve worked so hard in my life to play in the big leagues, I’m going to enjoy it,” he said before Tuesday’s action.
-“It’s as simple as that.”

-Sanchez blasted the decision to resume the game Monday night, saying the conditions were “awful” and dangerous.
-Manager Rick Renteria felt the effects, showing up with a cold he said was brought on by the bad weather.

 Jake Diekman (0-2) hit Yonder Alonso leading off the ninth.
-Kevin McCarthy relieved and James McCann hit a double over right fielder Whit Merrifield’s head before Charlie Tilson was intentionally walked to load the bases.
+McCarthy relieved and James McCann hit a double over Merrifield’s head in right field before Tilson was intentionally walked to load the bases.

 After a forceout at the plate, Sanchez lined a single to center on a 1-0 pitch for his fifth career game-ending hit.
 He got mobbed by teammates as he sprinted off the field.